 Length of Time to Completion for Accelerated Counseling Degrees

-With this higher density of courses allowed for enrollment and quicker course completion times, students could potentially complete their entire master’s program within 1 year.
-Since you can possibly customize your degree path and course enrollments during these programs, you could even possibly further customize your length of completion for this program through strategic planning.
+With this higher density of courses allowed for enrollment and quicker course completion times, students could potentially complete their entire master’s program in 1 year.
+Since you may be able to customize your degree path and course enrollments in these programs, you could even possibly further customize your length of completion for this program through strategic planning.

 Flexibility and convenience works in both directions for accelerated degree programs in this field.
-If you are interested in completing your program in the fastest time period possible, you can do so through packing on the courses for a quick completion.
-If you are interested in completing at a slightly more moderate pace, you can take 2-3 classes per term in order to complete your program faster, but still maintain stability during your learning experience.
+If you’re interested in completing your program in the fastest time period possible, you can do so through packing in the courses for a quick completion.
+If you’re interested in finishing your degree at a more moderate pace, you can take 2-3 classes per term to complete your program quickly, but still maintain stability during your learning experience.

-Once you have completed your degree program, there are a few more expectations for you to complete in order to obtain your license to work as a counselor within your state.
+Once you’ve completed your degree program, there are a few more requirements to obtain your license to work as a counselor in your state.
 Most states require that graduates engage in a supervised clinical experience after their program that can assist in skill development in different counseling techniques.

-This process requires that you locate a supervisor for your practice, who will act as your overseer during your counseling experience.
-This entire process can take 1.5 to 2 years to complete for most trainees, and can help with providing support and guidance during your first few years of counseling work.
+This process requires that you locate a supervisor for your practice, who’ll act as your overseer during your counseling experience.
+This entire process can take 1.5 to 2 years to complete for most trainees and can help with providing support and guidance during your first few years of counseling work.